 Read the Nature Materials publication: A singlet-triplet hole spin qubit in planar Ge

-Institute of Science and Technology Austria (IST Austria)
+Institute of Science and Technology Austria (ISTA)

 Hybrid Semiconductor — Superconductor Quantum Devices